 Bio – Revised

-Having two jobs I love, gynecology and photography, is a blessing.
+I now officially have only one job, one that I love, photography, after retiring from medicine January 1, 2018.
 The photographer in me actually started about the same time as the doctor in me.
 A manual film camera, purchased during my senior year of medical school, was my first “real” camera.
 As a side note, my father thought it was an exorbitant purchase for a medical student and shamed me into taking it back to the store; as I recall it cost about $120.
 Thinking about the situation upset me, and shortly I returned to the store and repurchased the camera.
 I reassured the salesman that I would not be back for another return.
 From a photography standpoint, I have never looked back.

 Before I became really serious with photography, my spare time was spent with both fresh and salt water fly fishing, sailing, and a smidgen of Bluegrass fiddle.
 In order to spend more time with my children while they were growing up, a private pilot’s license allowed me to attend out-of-town ballet performances and away swim meets.
 The private-pilot thing was no small feat since I have a fear of heights.
 That’s another story for another time.
 These activities have been almost totally replaced by my passion for photography.
 I have to eat, so my other hobby, gourmet cooking remains intact, with northern Italian being my favorite cuisine.